- First Name

 - environmental history, Canadian history, northern history, mining history, Indigenous-settler relations, histories of colonialism, environmental justice, environmental racism

 - Media Contact

 - About Me

-I am currently working on two collaborative projects – one with Dr. Liza Piper on an examination of environmental policy in the coal industry in southern Alberta from mid-1940, and the second on a history of place, identity, and brewing in the Klondike with Matthew Papai.
+I am currently working on two collaborative projects – one with Dr. Liza Piper on an examination of environmental policy in the coal industry in southern Alberta from mid-1940, and the second a public history project focusing on Indigenous heritage landscapes in the Klondike Valley.